-Historic classicism meets modern minimalism - The creation of elegant restraint
+Historic classicism meets modern minimalist furniture - The creation of elegant restraint

-Minimalism is the trend of 2020: With us, Alix shows how you can bring minimalism into your home in style.
+Minimalism is the trend of 2020: With us, Alix shows how you can bring minimalist furniture into your home in style.

-My 4 insider tips for a minimalist living room
+My 4 insider tips for a minimalist furniture and living spaces

 1. tone in tone

-Use colors tone on tone.
+Use colors which are tone in tone.
 This is one of my favorite methods for designing minimalist spaces.
-Because it's an easy way to do that Living room To give rest.
+In this way, the room easily gets a calming effect.

 We recently used this technique in our Notting Hill project by overlaying neutral tones.
 With the help of different textures as well as materials we have increased the depth of the tones, for example by using marble plaster on the walls.